GandhiCloudLab/waiops320/topology-api/readme.md

 <img src="images/10-topo-view-5.png">

-6. Now the entire topology bookinfo is displayed.
+6. Now the entire topology bookinfo is displayed with the below style.

 <img src="images/10-topo-view-6.png">

+7. Show the Node/Resource Details by doing below

-7. Right click on any Node and click on `Resource Details` to see its detail.
+- Right click on any Node to the menu
+- Click on the `Resource Details` menu to see its detail

 <img src="images/10-topo-view-7.png">